socialdrones/iHDI2020/index.md

 </header>

 <p>
-Workshop papers will be stored on the open archive <a href="https://hal.archives-ouvertes.fr/">HAL</a> (indexed by Google Scholar).
-Papers will also be listed here on the workshop website, with links to the HAL reposiory.
+Workshop papers will be stored on <del>the open archive <a href="https://hal.archives-ouvertes.fr/">HAL</a></del> <a href="http://ceur-ws.org/">CEUR Workshop Proceedings</a> (indexed by Google Scholar).
+Papers will also be listed here on the workshop website, with links to the reposiory.
 A brief report on workshop activities, as well as selected photos and descriptions of outputs from the hands-on session (subject to creators’ permissions) will be published here on the workshop website.
 We also aim to explore other online platforms for continuous knowledge sharing, based on the preferences of the community.
 </p>

 <p>